Pediatric Residency First Year

 Emergency Medicine

-Interns spend one block caring for patients in the Emergency Department at Children's Hospital.
+Interns spend one block caring for patients in the Emergency Department at Manning Family Children's.
 This rotation consists of thirteen 10-hour shifts per block.
 Interns work one weekend of scheduled ER shifts and one weekend of night float while on their ER block.
 An educational bootcamp is held in the beginning of each block.
 Interns rotating on ER have 2 scheduled procedure days which are set aside for advancing procedural skills in either the OR with anesthesia or in the short stay unit.

 Newborn